 Stop and Smell the Flowers in Muskegon County Public Gardens

-The gazebo at the center is a popular spot for photos and reflection.
-Flora lined sidewalks mimic the shape of flower petals and two memorial fountains flank the the garden.
+A lovely little park can be found on Western Ave. in Downtown Muskegon.
+This Memorial Garden was created in 2005 in memory of Ed Babbitt.
+The gazebo at the center is a popular spot for photos - and taking a break.
+Flora lined sidewalks mimic the shape of flower petals.
+Don't miss the two memorial fountains flanking the sides of the garden.

 One of Muskegon's newest theme-gardens is located near Muskegon High's football field.
 This little pocket park welcomes all who enjoy beauty and tranquility.
 The site where the garden blooms was once a historic house that burned to the ground in 2011.
 Like the mythical golden bird it is named after, it is a symbol of renewal and regeneration.

 Found in the Lakeside Business District this compact park is also known as "Shirley's Green Garden".
 The garden, filled with colorful blooms, sits between Wonderland Distilling Co. and Ghezzi's Market.
 It invites the passerby to rest on it's benches and take in a view of Muskegon Lake - you may even see the Lake Express Ferry sail by.
 Bring a beverage from a nearby business!
 This snug garden is located in the Lakeside Social District.